Embedded contact homology of prequantization bundles: Classification of ECH connectors

 Therefore $\gcd(d_i,\op{wind}_\tau(\zeta_i))=\gcd(d_i,1)=1$, which is a sub-case in the proof of \cite[Lemma 6.7]{Hindex}.
 There the equality

 is proven by showing that the $\zeta_i$ are isotopic to $(d_i,1)$ torus braids when $\gcd(d_i,\op{wind}_\tau(\zeta_i))=1$.
 Therefore $w_\tau(\zeta_i)=d_i-1$.

-For the claim on linking, let $\lambda_i$ denote the smallest eigenvalue of $L_{d_i}$ in the expansion of $\zeta_i$.
-The proof of \cite[Lemma 6.9]{Hindex} is proceeds by considering three cases: without loss of generality, when $\lambda_i<\lambda_j$, when $\lambda_i=\lambda_j$ and the coefficients of the corresponding eigenfunctions are different, and when $\lambda_i=\lambda_j$ and the coefficients of the corresponding eigenfunctions are the same.
+For the claim on linking, let $\lambda_i$ denote the smallest eigenvalue of the asymptotic operator $L_{d_i}$ associated to $\gamma^{d_i}$ in the expansion of $\zeta_i$.
+The proof of \cite[Lemma 6.9]{Hindex} proceeds without loss of generality by considering three cases: when $\lambda_i<\lambda_j$, when $\lambda_i=\lambda_j$ and the coefficients of the corresponding eigenfunctions are different, and when $\lambda_i=\lambda_j$ and the coefficients of the corresponding eigenfunctions are the same.
 We are guaranteed by \cite[Proposition 3.9]{obg2} that we are in either of the first two cases, while the proof of \cite[Lemma 6.9]{Hindex} gives the equality

 in both of those cases, which is stronger than its general result.

 \textbf{Case (ii.a)} We immediately have $\op{wind}_\tau(\zeta_i)=-1$ by Lemma \ref{lem:positivewrithe}(b,c):

 The proof that $w_\tau(\zeta_i)=(d_i-1)\op{wind}_\tau(\zeta_i)$ and hence that $w_\tau(\zeta_i)=1-d_i$ is a virtual repeat of the proof for negative ends from \cite[Lemma 6.7]{Hindex} as in Case (i.b).